Middle East and globalization

 Against most expectations, the processes of globalization hence proved highly turbulent and have generated new conflicts, hostilities and exclusions throughout the world.
 Oppositional individuals and groups are now able to participate in global culture and politics through gaining access to global communication and media networks and to circulate local struggles and oppositional ideas through these media.

 Initially globalization was expected to spread the zone of peace by delivering economic prosperity which people would not want to sacrifice in conflicts.
 Instead the imposition of structural adjustment, of unpopular and inequitable peace treaties together with the US campaign against terrorism, led to more unrest and instability.
 This helped to create a chain reaction as the victims of economic liberalization appear to be among the main constituents of Islamic opposition movements.

 Views on globalization

 The Arab and Muslim intellectuals

 Cultural identity is at great value in the Middle East.
 For this reason, Arab and Muslim intellectuals have been deeply concerned about maintaining their cultural identity and independence in the face of globalization, especially as it is seen by most as equivalent to Americanization.
-Muslims have always been proud and sensitive about their religion because Islam is not only a faith but also a law, a “sharia” that regulates all aspects of their life, including economic transactions, marriage and divorce, and matters of state.
-Use of Arabic language in the middle east and the refusal to speak English/ European languages is a rejection to westernization, Arabic is typically the only language spoken in the middle east.
+Muslims have always been proud and sensitive about their religion because Islam is not only a faith but also a law, a "sharia" that regulates all aspects of their life, including economic transactions, marriage and divorce, and matters of state.
 According to Fauzi Najjar, the Arab intelligentsia is divided into three different attitudes toward globalization: